 When you hear the term “self-care:, what do you think of?
 Most of us picture pedicures and facials.
 That does sound nice, but is it really self-care?

 For your convenience and reading pleasure: a round-up of all the articles that SwanWaters has shared this week.
 Happy Sunday!
-January 29 – February 3 This week’s Pint-Sized Healing Podcast (and other Pint-Sized Healing Resources) Join Our Facebook Discussion Group Abuse Dictionary How to Fix Your Hurt Feelings How Limited Contact Can Work Like a Shield 6 Steps […]
+April 23 – April 29 This week’s Pint-Sized Healing Podcast (and other Pint-Sized Healing Resources)—Generally between 5-10 minutes of information that translates into skills development and empowerment for survivors of emotional abuse.
+Join Our Facebook Discussion Group—A closed […]

 As necessary as leaving toxic relationships is, it is equally important to make sure those toxic relationships don’t continue to echo in our inner voice